shajan99/Google-Data-Analytics-Capstone-Project-Bellabeat/Analysis.md

 ![Calories Burned vs Minutes Active](https://user-images.githubusercontent.com/89126845/195810321-65865ee7-bd0b-4b69-aa5c-1b2d0e2a4aaf.png)

   * As expected, higher activity levels burn more calories
-  * Again, being fairly active for a longer time is at least as, if not more, energy demanding than being fairly active for a shorter time
+  * Again, being lightly active for a longer time is at least as, if not more, energy demanding than being moderately active for a shorter time